Musical notation: Byzantine Empire

-Today the main difference between Western and Eastern neumes is that Eastern notation symbols are "differential" rather than absolute, i.e., they indicate pitch steps (rising, falling or at the same step), and the musicians know to deduce correctly, from the score and the note they are singing presently, which correct interval is meant.
+Today, the main difference between Western and Eastern neumes is that Eastern notation symbols are "differential" rather than absolute, i.e., they indicate pitch steps (rising, falling or at the same step), and the musicians must deduce the specific intervals based on the musical context and their current pitch.
 These step symbols themselves, or better "phonic neumes", resemble brush strokes and are colloquially called gántzoi ('hooks') in modern Greek.

 Notes as pitch classes or modal keys (usually memorised by modal signatures) are represented in written form only between these neumes (in manuscripts usually written in red ink).
-In modern notation they simply serve as an optional reminder and modal and tempo directions have been added, if necessary.
+In modern notation they simply serve as optional reminders, with modal and tempo directions added when necessary.
 In Papadic notation medial signatures usually meant a temporary change into another echos.

 The so-called "great signs" were once related to cheironomic signs; according to modern interpretations they are understood as embellishments and microtonal attractions (pitch changes smaller than a semitone), both essential in Byzantine chant.

 Since Chrysanthos of Madytos there are seven standard note names used for "solfège" (parallagē) pá, vú, ghá, dhi, ké, zō, nē, while the older practice still used the four enechemata or intonation formulas of the four echoi given by the modal signatures, the authentic or kyrioi in ascending direction, and the plagal or plagioi in descending direction (Papadic Octoechos).
-With exception of vú and zō they do roughly correspond to Western solmization syllables as re, mi, fa, sol, la, si, do.
+With exception of vú and zō, they do roughly correspond to Western solmization syllables as re, mi, fa, sol, la, si, do.
 Byzantine music uses the eight natural, non-tempered scales whose elements were identified by Ēkhoi, "sounds", exclusively, and therefore the absolute pitch of each note may slightly vary each time, depending on the particular Ēkhos used.
 Byzantine notation is still used in many Orthodox Churches.
-Sometimes cantors also use transcriptions into Western or Kievan staff notation while adding non-notatable embellishment material from memory and "sliding" into the natural scales from experience, but even concerning modern neume editions since the reform of Chrysanthos a lot of details are only known from an oral tradition related to traditional masters and their experience.
+Sometimes cantors also use transcriptions into Western or Kievan staff notation while adding non-notatable embellishment material from memory and "sliding" into the natural scales from experience.
+However, even in modern neume editions since the reform of Chrysanthos, many details rely on oral tradition passed down by traditional masters.

 13th-century Near East

-In 1252, Safi al-Din al-Urmawi developed a form of musical notation, where rhythms were represented by geometric representation.
+In 1252, Safi al-Din al-Urmawi developed a form of musical notation where rhythms were represented by geometric shapes.
 Many subsequent scholars of rhythm have sought to develop graphical geometrical notations.
 For example, a similar geometric system was published in 1987 by Kjell Gustafson, whose method represents a rhythm as a two-dimensional graph.
+Rhythmic notation during its early stages developed Eastern musical traditions while simultaneously establishing concepts that Western music used to build its notation systems later on.